Private Living Environments

 Private gardens mature over time.

-They accompany daily life as well as rare moments —
+They accompany daily life as much as rare moments —

 summer gatherings, quiet mornings, seasonal rituals,